Mission, Vision & Values

 Authenticity - We are sustained by honest, caring, diverse relationships

 Our Values in Action

 We value service and give of our time and talents through volunteerism.
 Our volunteer program, one of the most robust in the Shenandoah Valley, includes more than 600 individuals who provide 47,000 hours of service annually to help residents age well and live fully.
 That’s a value of more than $1 million.
-Residents and staff volunteer in the local community as well and contributed nearly 8000 volunteer hours to 50 area organizations in 2019.
+Residents and staff volunteer in the local community as well and contribute, on average, nearly 8000 volunteer hours to 50 area organizations each year.
 (Heritage, Authenticity)